Skip to main content

 What Happens on Match

-• The vendor and expense category from the rule are assigned to the transaction
+• The vendor and expense category from the rule are assigned.

 • If auto-convert is enabled, an expense record is created automatically with: